 - Do you need any special equipment such as a tripod, digital camera or audio recording kit?

-If you are a current Loyola faculty, staff or enrolled and active student, you may borrow equipment through our self-service equipment loan program.
-A member of the Digital Media Services (DMS) staff will be glad to provide training with each kit item in the Lab.
+If you are a current Loyola faculty, staff, or active student in coursework, you may borrow equipment through our self-service equipment loan program.
+A member of the Digital Media Services (DMS) staff will be glad to provide guidance and training with the kits offered.

 Reserving Your Space Through Campus Reservations

-Contacting the Help Desk to Request Technology Assistance
+Contacting the Service Desk to Request Technology Assistance

 - To acquire secure login ID's for guest Internet access (including your presenter)